UMass-RC/unity-docs/docs/uploading-files/index.md

 The only way to add files to the Unity filesystem is through an SSL encrypted connection.
 It can be done with FileZilla (recommended), in JupyterLab, or in the command line.

 !!! note
-    Uploading files using American residential internet is typically painfully slow.
+    Uploading files using American residential internet is typically very slow.
     UMass Amherst has a fibre line going directly to MGHPCC to improve speeds.

 ## Your Key File ##